stochasticats/imdb-review-sentiment-classifier/README.md

 # IMDb Movie Review Sentinment Classifier
 Deep learning model in Keras used to classify sentiment on movie reviews from IMDb.
 This repo is still a work in progress.

-TO DO:
+To do:

-clean up code
+1. Clean up code - partially done

-add explanation text
+2. Add explanation text - partially done

-try different model
+3. Try different model - First tried only dense layers, now trying 1D convolution layers.

-use glove word embeddings
+3. Use GloVe word embeddings - Not tried, using embedding layer that gets trained.

-implement prediction for users own review
+4. Implement prediction for users own review - Done.